The Last Of Us Part 1 Review: Leave A Beautiful Corpse

 Tess is one of the few character models to have had a major overhaul.

 The accessibility features are worth the price of admission.
-I’m by no means an accessibility expert – and I’m sure the developers could do even more to improve the experience – but the original Last of Us lacked most of these options.
+I’m by no means an accessibility expert – and I’m sure the developers might do even more to improve the experience – but the original Last of Us lacked most of these options.
 For those users who need them, these will likely go a long way in letting you enjoy The Last of Us Part 1.

 Whatever option players need, be it one or all of them, they are worth it, for this game and as many others as possible.
 For those lucky enough not to need these options, the urgency with which I make this recommendation is not for you.